ljzycmd/SimDeblur/README.md

   year =         {2021}
 }
 ```
-If you have any question, please contact me at `mingdengcao AT gmail.com`.
+If you have any question, please [open an new issue](https://github.com/ljzycmd/SimDeblur/issues/new) or contact me at `mingdengcao AT gmail.com`.